-- PCDE organises a pan-European conference highlighting developments and challenges in Primary Care Diabetes management, the latest being in Barcelona in 2014.
+PCDE organises a pan-European conference highlighting developments and challenges in Primary Care Diabetes management, the latest one was in April 2016.

 The most important goal of PCDE is to support ‘best practice’ in diabetes care across Europe, for the benefit of all people with diabetes.